Menu

 The victimization continues

-The following segment is just one of many attached to the website absentjustice.com, which I created because no one in Australia seemed to understand that these events happened during a government-endorsed arbitration.
-Members of the Telecommunication Industry Ombudsman’s office and the government communications regulator (AUSTEL) have successfully, so far, been able to tell politicians that my claims are frivolous and that I am a vexatious litigant.
-However, reading only the first page of absentjustice.com, shows that I am neither: I just want justice for the COT cases, who were denied natural justice.
+The following segment is just one of many attached to absentjustice.com, which I created because no one in Australia understood that these events happened during a government-endorsed arbitration.
+Members of the Telecommunication Industry Ombudsman’s office and the government communications regulator (AUSTEL) have successfully told politicians that my claims are frivolous and that I am a vexatious litigant.
+However, reading only the first page of absentjustice.com shows that I am neither: I want justice for the COT cases, which were denied natural justice.

-My Story Evidence File 4-I shows that after Telstra visited my business on 14 January 1998 (33 months after my arbitration was declared a roaring success) they concluded the 1800 billing problems raised in my 1994/95 arbitration continued after my arbitration.
-Why was this January 1998 evidence concealed from the government, who had endorsed my arbitration on the proviso that all of my ongoing telephone problems would be fixed as part of my arbitration?
+My Story Evidence File 4-I shows that after Telstra visited my business on 14 January 1998 (33 months after my arbitration was declared a roaring success), they concluded the 1800 billing problems raised in my 1994/95 arbitration continued after my arbitration.
+Why was this January 1998 evidence concealed from the government, which had endorsed my arbitration on the proviso that all of my ongoing telephone problems would be fixed as part of my arbitration?
 More importantly, John Pinnock was still writing to politicians as late as February 1999 (My Story Evidence File 4-C to 4-E) saying he was still investigating whether the 008/1800 faults had been addressed in my 1994/95 arbitration even though he was fully informed by AUSTEL they had NOT been addressed in my arbitration.
-As stated above, Chapter One in our Prologue page shows Mr Pinnock was advised, on 5 November 1995 by his arbitration consultant, that NONE of my billing claims were addressed in my arbitration.
+As stated above, Chapter One in our Prologue page shows Mr Pinnock was advised by his arbitration consultant on 5 November 1995 that NONE of my billing claims were addressed in my arbitration.

-To be clear: despite Mr Pinnock knowing that NONE of my 008/1800 claims were addressed during my arbitration and that AUSTEL allowed Telstra to secretly address them after my arbitration, he was still writing to politicians in February 1999, more than four years later, saying he was unsure whether the issues had been addressed during that process or not.
-This man is an utter disgrace for having concealed the truth for so long.
+To be clear, despite Mr Pinnock knowing that NONE of my 008/1800 claims were addressed during my arbitration and that AUSTEL allowed Telstra to address them secretly after my arbitration, he was still writing to politicians in February 1999, more than four years later, saying he was unsure whether the issues had been addressed during that process or not.
+This man is a disgrace for having concealed the truth for so long.

-Those unaddressed and ongoing lockup communication faults eventually led to me sell my business in December 2001.
-Firstly, I was unaware that Telstra found in my favour during its investigations at Cape Bridgewater on 14 January 1994 (see My Story Evidence File 4-A to 4-ISecondly, the TIO and Telstra would not make a proper and transparent finding on my ongoing telephone complaints between June 1995 and August 2001.
-Thirdly, I had come to believe that Telstra was carrying out some sort of vendetta against me, personally, and so expected the problems would stop once the business changed hands.
-Sadly, however, the new owners simply inherited the same ongoing problems, which eventually led to them being walked off the property by receivers in August 2009, bankrupt.
+Those unaddressed and ongoing lockup communication faults eventually led to me selling my business in December 2001.
+Firstly, I was unaware that Telstra found in my favour during its investigations at Cape Bridgewater on 14 January 1994 (see My Story Evidence File 4-A to 4-I. Secondly, the TIO and Telstra would not make a proper and transparent finding on my ongoing telephone complaints between June 1995 and August 2001.
+Thirdly, I had come to believe that Telstra was personally carrying out some vendetta against me, and so expected the problems would stop once the business changed hands.
+Sadly, however, the new owners inherited the same ongoing problems, eventually leading to them being walked off the property by receivers in August 2009, bankrupt.

 Questions on Notice (2)

-There are further issues surrounding the TIO’s answers to similar Questions on Notice asked by the Senate committee.
+Further issues surround the TIO’s answers to similar Questions on Notice asked by the Senate committee.
 The TIO’s official response confirms that Ericsson purchased the arbitration main technical consultancy firm, Lane Telecommunications, during the COT arbitrations.
-All the technical information that I supplied to Lane Telecommunications during my arbitration, confirming the AXE Portland and Cape Bridgewater lockup problems were not just a local problem but a national and international problem, affecting hundreds of exchanges all over the world, was acquired by Ericsson.
+All the technical information that I supplied to Lane Telecommunications during my arbitration, confirming the AXE Portland and Cape Bridgewater lockup problems were not just a local problem but a national and international problem, affecting hundreds of exchanges worldwide, was acquired by Ericsson.

 At least three other COT claimants also had businesses connected to Ericsson AXE exchanges and their claim material, too, was on Lane’s computer data files when the company was sold.